textcortex/icortex/docs/source/index.rst

    *Soft program:* a set of instructions (i.e. prompts) `written in natural language <https://en.wikipedia.org/wiki/Natural-language_programming>`__ (e.g. English), processed by a language model that generates code at a lower layer of abstraction (e.g. Python), to perform work more flexibly than regular software.

+In other words, ICortex is a **natural language programming** (NLP) framework that enables you to write code in English, and then run it in Python.
+It aims to make programming more accessible to non-programmers.

-It is …
+ICortex is designed to be …

--  a drop-in replacement for the IPython kernel.
-Prompts can be executed with `magic commands <https://ipython.readthedocs.io/en/stable/interactive/magics.html>`__ such as ``%prompt``.
+-  a drop-in replacement for the `IPython kernel <https://ipython.org/>`__.
+Prompts can be executed via `magic commands <https://ipython.readthedocs.io/en/stable/interactive/magics.html>`__ such as ``%prompt``.
 -  interactive—automatically install missing packages, decide whether to